The Virtual Power of Eric Whitacre’s Choir: Involving the Masses in Music

-CEO of The All Access Group LLC
+Kelli Richards, CEO of the All Access Group, LLC

 Are you one of those people who think they can’t play music or will never learn to play an instrument?
 I have heard people say things like “I’m too old now” or “I’m just not musically gifted.”
 Thanks to the great products from Beamz Interactive, you’ll never be able to use those excuses again.
 Beamz has created a great new interactive music system that uses lasers to enable users to create music.
 And I cannot think of a better stocking stuffer for anyone in your life….think DJ’s, musicians, educators, music lovers, kids – anybody.
 This is one of the most inventive, original products of this decade.